 Thailand is generally easy to navigate.
 To get between major destinations, consider booking short, inexpensive flights.
 There are lots of budget airlines that fly domestically around Thailand.

 If you are looking for the cheapest way to get around Thailand, you will want to look into trains.
-There is a good train system in Thailand, although the trains can be quite long.
+There is a good train system in Thailand, although the trains can be quite long and slow.

 Another option is to take a bus.
 These operate to more destinations than trains.
 Thai buses go pretty much anywhere in the country and are comfortable.
 Some of the buses cater to the general public and some are for tourists (which are a bit more expensive but often the most convenient).